ravikiran0606/csci566-project/_posts/2020-11-30-final-project-report.md

 ![_config.yml]({{ site.baseurl }}/images/results_tc_paper_level.png)

-Results show that the *SciBERT-v2* model performs significantly better than the *SciBERT-v1* model even though its using only the part of the input (i.e., important part of the input).
+Results show that the *SciBERT-v2* model performs significantly better than the *SciBERT-v1* model even though it uses only the part of the input (i.e., important part of the input).

 Then, we evaluate the extracted trigger phrases corresponding to each of the label categories (i.e., reproducible vs non-reproducible) by manually examining them.
 We gave the list of extracted phrases corresponding to reproducible and